 Many people are very selective about who they let into their social circle.
 They only admit family, friends, neighbors, and other people they actually know.
 I’m sure those people don’t have much of a problem in this area.
 However, there are those of us who are a bit more liberal and will let anyone in that doesn’t appear to be spam.
 For us, this can be an annoyance.

 If you are not a family member, a physical friend of the person, or have not been given a prior invitation by this person to call them, why on earth would you expect someone to want to answer and chit-chat with someone they aren’t even close enough with to give their actual number?
 It’s weird.
 It goes from being weird to being creepy when your initial call is ignored, yet you continue to call… persistently.

 If getting blocked and unfriended is your goal, by all means, continue.
 Otherwise, cut it out.
 No one in their right mind is going to answer, and you should probably be leery of those who have no problem answering unsolicited phone calls from strangers.
 They more than likely have their own brand of crazy that they are more than happy to share with you.

 #9 Proofread, proofread, proofread!

-Of course these aren’t hard and fast concrete rules, but there is definitely a consensus among those polled on this issue.
+Of course, these aren’t hard and fast concrete rules, but there is definitely a consensus among those polled on this issue.
 Use this list as your basic outline.
-It will help make your FB friends’ interactions with you much more relaxed, pleasant, and welcomed and you won’t come off as a total weirdo.
+It will help make your FB friends’ interactions with you much more relaxed, pleasant, and welcomed so you won’t come off in a less than desirable way.